AIP-136

 scope resource.
 If word separators are necessary,

-must be used. - The URI should place both the verb and noun after the
+snake_casemust be used. - The URI should place both the verb and noun after the

-separator (avoid a "faux collection key" in the URI in this case, as there is no collection).
-For example,:translateText
+:separator (avoid a "faux collection key" in the URI in this case, as there is no collection).
+For example,:translateTextis preferable totext:translate. - Stateless operations must use

-if they involve billing.
+POSTif they involve billing.

 Declarative-friendly resources